Madrid and Barcelona are Spain's premier cities, and you could easily spend a couple of weeks in each, especially if you were to add in day trips.

 Alternatively, take a half-day tour.
 You can still fit in a walking tour of Madrid or a visit to one of the big museums.

 - Visit El Escorial and the Valley of the Fallen, two sights that offer a stark reminder and both the glory (the former) and the horror (the latter) of Spain's past.

 - The city of Toledo is just 30 minutes away by high-speed AVE train, giving you enough time to explore by yourself or on a Half-Day Tour of Toledo From Madrid.

 Day 2: Day Trip to Barcelona

-Though both Madrid and Barcelona warrant more than a day, my suggestion for your third day would be to go on a day trip from the capital, or even a half-day trip and spend the rest of your day in Madrid.
+Though both Madrid and Barcelona warrant more than a day, a suggestion for your third day would be to go on a day trip from the capital, or even a half-day trip, and spend the rest of your day in Madrid.

 For the options below, you'll want to stay in Barcelona and flip the itinerary around, visiting Madrid as a day trip, or going through the hassle of checking into hotels in both Madrid and Barcelona.

 An Extra Day in Barcelona